mattias-p/net-ldns/README.md

 ### Recommended installation

 The recommended way to install Zonemaster::LDNS is to install it from CPAN as a dependency to Zonemaster::Engine.
-If you follow the [installation instructions for Zonemaster::Engine](https://github.com/dotse/zonemaster-engine/blob/master/docs/Installation.md) you will get all the prerequisites for Zonemaster::LDNS before installing it from CPAN.
+If you follow the [installation instructions for Zonemaster::Engine](https://github.com/dotse/zonemaster-engine/blob/master/docs/Installation.md) you will get all the prerequisites and dependencies for Zonemaster::LDNS before installing it from CPAN.

 ### Installation from source